TheDemocracyFoundation/epitome-django/CONTRIBUTING.md

 ##Contact

-If you would like to contact us for any reason please fill out a form in http://democracy.foundation/contact/ and we will be in contact with you soon.
+If you would like to contact us for any reason please fill out a form in our [contact page](http://democracy.foundation/contact/) and we will be in contact with you soon.